Tips for introducing new pets!

 A new dog…

-• Make introductions on neutral ground
+- Make introductions on neutral ground

 Try and introduce everyone in as neutral a spot as possible, perhaps outside somewhere if your other pet is also a dog.
-If you have more than one pet already, try to introduce each pet individually.
+If you have more than one pet already, try to introduce each pet individually. - Walks are a great way to introduce dogs

 Walks provide a bit of familiarity and a little distraction.
 Hold the dogs at a short lead length, and keep a brisk pace during the walk.
 Treats can help to reward good behavior.
-Bring a friend on this first walk in case the dogs need to be separated.
+Bring a friend on this first walk in case the dogs need to be separated. - Supervise your pets’ interactions

 Early on, avoid leaving pets together unsupervised.
 Instead, use a transitional room or crate for a period after the initial introduction.
-Separate dogs during feeding time, and remove any highly desirable toys or items in order to prevent fights.
+Separate dogs during feeding time, and remove any highly desirable toys or items in order to prevent fights. - Don’t let growling worry you

 Growling is a normal part of dog introductions.
-If things get heated, return your new dog to it’s safe space and try again later.
+If things get heated, return your new dog to it’s safe space and try again later. - Reward the behavior you desire

 Let both dogs know when they are doing a good job, by giving them a small treat.
 Treats can cause competitiveness, so be sure to give them in a way that minimizes this.
 Having both dogs sit and stay before giving a treat is a good idea.